kkupciunas/jenkins-htpasswd-auth/README.md

 Pretty much straightforward -
   `Manage Jenkins -> Configure Global Security -> Enable security`

-then there should be **htpasswd** option under `Access Control -> Security Realm` choices.
+then there should be **htpasswd** and **htgroups** Location fields under `Access Control -> Security Realm`.

-Specify the location of htpasswd file and you're done.
-Please note, that there is no UI to manage htpasswd file itself, you still have to maintain it using htpasswd utility or whatever other means you used to do it before.
+Specify the location of htpasswd file and you're done. htgroups field is optional.
+Please note, that there is no UI to manage htpasswd/htgroups files itself, you still have to maintain them using htpasswd utility or whatever other means you used to do it before.

 TODO
 ====
  - bcrypt support (htpasswd uses $2y$ salt revision, jbcrypt doesn't like it..)
- - htgroup support (parsing code is there, just need to plug it into SecurityRealm)
  - multiple htpasswd file (combined) support (undecided on that one yet)